Please note that this is a Thursday start date so that you can get logged in and join the forum ready to make the most of the weekend ahead.

 This course is for you:

-- if you love shape, line and texture
+- if you love nature's bare winter landscape and gentle palette

 Materials you will need for the class:

-- It helps to be able to get into the landscape to experience nature and hopefully to draw.
-I understand that this isn't possible for everyone.
+- It helps to have access to local landscape - canal, river, fields - I realise that this isn't possible for everyone.